AMReX-Combustion/PeleLMeX/Docs/source/manual/Tutorials_BFSFlame.rst

    amr.max_grid_size   = 64               # maximum box size

-Finally, this case use Embedded Boundaries to represent the backward facing step.
+Finally, this case uses Embedded Boundaries to represent the backward facing step.
 The EB is defined as a box on the lower-left corner of the domain.
 For such an easy geometry, AMReX native simple CGS are sufficient.
 The box will extend from a point beyond the computational domain bottom left corner to (0.01:0.0).
 Because the intersection of the